 Air quality monitoring has been undertaken for the pollutants of primary concerns (NO2, SO2, CO, T.S.P and PM10); in order to better characterize the ambient air quality, as part of the environmental measurements required.
-Where, eight hours average measurements of one hour interval were conducted for carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2), total Suspended Particulates (T.S.P) and particulate matter (PM10), for five specific locations, where the air quality complies with the national guidelines for all the analysed parameters.
-The site-specific air quality measurements had conducted using Standard ambient air quality monitoring instruments under the supervision of experienced specialists.
-Noise levels had conducted as per the international standard using type 1 precision noise level meter.
+Where, a one-hour average measurements were conducted for carbon monoxide (CO), nitrogen dioxide (NO2), sulphur dioxide (SO2), total Suspended Particulates (T.S.P) and particulate matter (PM10), for one specific location, where the air quality complies with the national guidelines for all the analysed parameters.
+The site-specific air quality measurements had been conducted using Standard ambient air quality monitoring instruments under the supervision of experienced specialists.
+Noise levels had been conducted as per the international standard using type 1 precision noise level meter.